top of page

 5 ways to include children of all ages in your humanist wedding ceremony

-Whether you’ve got a young baby together or you share grown-up children between you, there are lots of ways to make children of all ages feel included in your humanist wedding ceremony.
+Whether you have a young baby together or you share grown-up children between you, there are lots of ways to make children of all ages feel included in your humanist wedding ceremony.

 Here are some ideas below: